Time to Read: 2 m 6s

-It’s understandable that most people want to prevent their cars and power tools from rusting, but some steel objects actually gain character from having a nice rusty patina.
-With a few household chemicals, it’s easy to speed the oxidation process along.
-Below, we’ve shared the basic steps to give your outdoor decorations a charming, weathered look.
+How to Rust MetalUnderstandably, most people want to prevent their cars and power tools from rusting, but some steel objects gain character from a beautifully detailed rusty patina.
+With a few household chemicals, it’s easy to expedite the oxidation process.
+The discussion below details some of the basic steps to give your outdoor decorations a charming, weathered look.

 Check out our Safety Products available for your Project!

-Degrease the Steel:After stripping your steel of any coating or paint, the metal will be ready for degreasing.
+Degrease the Steel for Proper Rust Acceleration PreparationAfter stripping your steel of any coating or paint, the metal will be ready for degreasing.
 Read the degreaser bottle’s instructions as you apply it to the metal, and take care not to touch it with your bare hands.
 You want the degreaser to work its magic, but you don’t want to add more oil and dirt in the process.

-Pickle the Steel:Yes, the next step is just like pickling cucumbers, only here you’re pickling steel.
-This helps to create a uniform coat of rust, instead of certain areas being rustier than others.
+Steel Pickling for Enhanced Rust PatinationYes, the next step is just like pickling cucumbers, only here you’re pickling steel.
+Steel pickling helps create a uniform coat of rust instead of specific areas being rustier than others.
 Pour some white vinegar into the spray bottle and then spray every inch of the metal object.
 Let it dry in the sun, and then repeat several more times.
-Now, your steel will be ready for the main event.
+Now, your steel will be ready for the metal rusting process.

-Make It Rusty:So you’ve prepped the metal object for rusting, but how does the oxidation process actually happen?
+The Metal Oxidation Rusting ProcessSo, you’ve prepped the metal object for rusting, but how does the oxidation process happen?
 First, you’ll need to create a rusting solution by combining 16oz hydrogen peroxide, 2oz white vinegar, and ½ tablespoon of salt.
-If possible, mix this solution in the spray bottle with some of the leftover white vinegar.
+If possible, mix this solution in the spray bottle with some leftover white vinegar.
 Shake it up so that everything mixes well, and then start spraying down your object.
 If the rusting doesn’t start happening immediately, you may need to put your object in direct sunlight for a while.
-Heat helps the process.
+Adding heat can help expedite the drying process.

-After you spray the metal, let it dry, and then repeat for about 7 cycles, your steel should look like it’s aged years.
-Make sure you don’t touch the rust until it has fully dried out, because it might rub off.
-The longer it stays in the sun, the better.
+Second, After the metal has been sprayed, let it dry and repeat for about seven cycles.
+Following the application cycles, your steel should look like it’s aged years.
+Ensure you don’t touch the rust until it has thoroughly dried to prevent smearing.
+The longer the piece stays in the sun, the better.